garrandall/popular-music-data/tracks/callin--me-lil--zane-112.md

 I'm in chicago
 I'm getting paid man bigger figgas everywhere that I go I'm still hearing about drama poppin in the hood
-Heard everybody doing good and i like that
+Heard everybody doing good and I like that
 Irv said y'all got the block locked
 He tell me K and big Chris driving drop tops
 Flossing I'm getting letters hard to write back
 Put a fly picture in the mail hope they like that Prayin that the fame don't kill us all
 The magazines to the big screens
 He ain't easy as the shit seems
 Throwin up my dueces as a pass by
 Showing love to the southside all the players outside And we gon' spend G's tonight
 Hotel's on me shit's free tonight
 C'mon!